Lane Kenworthy, The Good Society

-The Social Insurance Entitlements Dataset from the Swedish Institute for Social Research at Stockholm University has reliable estimates of social program generosity beginning in 1930.
+The Social Policy Indicators Database (SPIN) from the Swedish Institute for Social Research at Stockholm University has reliable estimates of social program generosity beginning in 1930.
 Figure 1 shows a measure of benefit generosity for public pensions in eighteen rich nations.
-The point here isn’t to focus on pensions per se, but rather to give a sense of the long-run patterns for a representative public insurance program.
+The point here isn’t to emphasize pensions per se, but rather to give a sense of the long-run pattern for a representative public insurance program.
 In most of the world’s rich countries public pensions were created as a national program during or shortly after the Great Depression in the 1930s.
 They were made steadily more generous through the mid-1980s.
 Since then their generosity has leveled off and even decreased slightly.

-A third measure of social program generosity — the most widely used by social scientists — is how much money a country spends on them, usually expressed as a share of GDP.
+A fourth measure of social program generosity — the most widely used by social scientists — is how much money a country spends on them, usually expressed as a share of GDP.
 The OECD has data beginning in 1980 for gross public expenditures on social programs.
-This is a more comprehensive measure than those shown in figures 1 and 2 in that it covers all social programs rather than only a few.
+This is a more comprehensive measure than those shown in figures 1-3 in that it covers all social programs, including services.
 It includes government spending on benefits and services related to old age, survivors, unemployment, active labor market, health, incapacity, family, housing, and a variety of other programs.
-(We might reasonably add education, but the OECD doesn’t.7) Figure 3 shows that in most countries this measure was either flat or increased a little from 1985 to 2005.
+(We might reasonably add education, but the OECD doesn’t.7) This measure’s drawback is that it is influenced by not just program generosity but also need — the share of the population that is elderly, the share that is unemployed, and so on.
+Also, these data don’t begin until 1980.
+Figure 4 shows that in most countries public social spending was either flat or increased a little from 1980 to 2005.
 It then jumped up nearly everywhere during and after the 2008-09 economic crisis, due to the fall in GDP (the denominator) and a rise in payments for unemployment and incapacity.

-America is commonly considered a laggard in government social programs.
+The United States is commonly considered a laggard in government social programs.
 It has fewer public programs (no sickness insurance or paid parental leave).
-Some of the programs it has are on the low end in generosity.
+Some of the programs it has aren’t especially generous.
 It relies less on universal programs available to all citizens and more on means-tested programs available only to individuals or households with low income.
 It encourages employment but provides limited support for those who struggle in the labor market.
 America’s laggard status isn’t surprising, as the country is on the low end with respect to many of the key causes of public social program generosity — political institutions, economic structures, organized interest groups, public opinion, and more.8

 Yet this is only part of the story.
 In the United States a sizable amount of money is spent on private social programs.
 The biggest of these are firms’ expenditures on health insurance and pensions for their employees.
 Also, the large spending levels in some affluent countries are misleading because the benefits that are paid to individuals or households are taxable, so some of the money goes right back to the government.
 Moreover, households spend some of their benefits on items that are subject to consumption taxes, which means even more of the money returns to the government.
 A more accurate measure of social spending is therefore public net (rather than gross) expenditures plus private expenditures.9